Sunstar (racehorse)

 Sunstar (1908–1926) was a British Thoroughbred racehorse and sire.
-In a career which lasted from June 1910 to May 1911 he ran nine times and won six races.
+In a career which lasted from June 1910 to May 1911, he ran nine times and won six races.
 He won the 2000 Guineas Stakes and followed with a win in The Derby.

 Background

-Sunstar was a medium-sized dark bay or brown horse bred by his owner Jack Joel.
+Sunstar was a medium-sized dark bay or brown horse bred by his owner, the South African mining magnate Jack Joel.
 He was sired by Sundridge out of a mare named Doris.
 Sundridge had been a specialist sprinter, excelling over five and six furlongs which led some commentators to doubt his son's ability to stay middle distances.
 Sundridge had not made an impressive start to his stud career and had been sold to a French breeding syndicate in September 1910, before Sunstar's achievements made his potential evident.
 He was the Champion sire in 1911, and sired many other good winners, although most of them did better over shorter distances.
 Doris was a poor racehorse who never rose above selling company, but proved a highly successful broodmare: in the year of Sunstar's Derby win she produced a filly named Princess Dorrie who won the 1000 Guineas and The Oaks in 1914.
 Joel sent his colt to the stable of his private trainer Charles Morton at Wantage in Oxfordshire.